Improving orthopedic patient care

 TRIA Research and Education Center

 TRIA is committed to advancing care through research.
 Their innovative studies range from improving surgical techniques to accelerating recovery.
-Details regarding TRIA research and projects can be found on their website.
+Details regarding TRIA research projects can be found on their website.

 Key projects